ColoradoSchoolOfMines/blockmrs/doc/design.md

 (A) = application layer

+Any time you need to encrypt with a public key, it means create a new public-private key pair.

 ## 1. Update your own data
 1. Create master record, or find existing master record and update
 2. Encrypt file with public key